Hip Fracture Prevention

 Many of the factors that put you at greater risk for a hip fracture are those that cause bone loss.

 - Age.
 The risk for hip fractures increases as we age.
-In 2010, more than 80% of the people hospitalized for hip fractures were age 65 and older, according to the National Hospital Discharge Survey (NHDS).
+Almost 80% of the people hospitalized for hip fractures are age 65 and older.

 - Heredity.
 A family history of osteoporosis or broken bones in later life puts you at greater risk for a hip fracture.
 People with small, thin builds are also at risk.